UNLOCK FREE TRAINING

 For this North Dakota statute, real estate is defined as follows (43-23-06.1-8) – any interest or estate in land, including leaseholds, whether such interest or estate is corporeal, incorporeal, freehold, or nonfreehold, and whether situated in this state or elsewhere.

-A Real Estate Salesperson (43-23-06.1-11) means any person that for a feel, compensation, salary, or other consideration, or in the expectation or upon the promise of that compensation, or other consideration, or in the expectation or upon the promise of that compensation, is employed or engaged by a licensed real estate broker to do any act or deal in any transaction as provided in subsection 6 for or on behalf of such licensed real estate broker.
+A Real Estate Salesperson (43-23-06.1-11) means any person who for a fee, compensation, salary, or other consideration, or in the expectation or upon the promise of that compensation, or other consideration, or in the expectation or upon the promise of that compensation, is employed or engaged by a licensed real estate broker to do any act or deal in any transaction as provided in subsection 6 for or on behalf of such licensed real estate broker.

 Or an Associate Real Estate Broker or (Designated) Real Estate Broker, with an associate broker working under the supervision of the brokerage’s designated real estate broker (43-23-06.1-9) means any person that, for another, for a fee, commission, or salary, or other consideration, or with the intention or expectation of receiving or collecting such compensation from another, engages in or offers or attempts to engage in, either directly or indirectly by continuing course of conduct by a single act or transaction.